Virtual colonoscopy

 A virtual colonoscopy may take up to 30 minutes, but you’ll be in the department for longer – usually an hour or so.
 When you’re ready, you’ll be given a hospital gown to change into.
 You’ll meet with the doctor or radiographer performing the procedure.
 They’ll check that you’re happy to give your consent to go ahead.

 You won’t need an anaesthetic or sedative for a virtual colonoscopy.
 Your radiographer will ask you to lie on your side on the scanning table.
-They’ll place a fine tube (a cannula) into a vein in the back of your hand.
-Your doctor will give you a medicine to relax your bowel.
-Sometimes, you may also have an injection of dye (contrast) to show up your bowel and surrounding structures.
+They’ll place a fine tube (a cannula) into a vein in your arm.
+Your doctor may give you a medicine to relax your bowel.
+Sometimes, you may also have an injection of dye (contrast) to show up your bowel and surrounding organs.
 This might make you feel hot for a few minutes and give you a strange, metallic taste in your mouth.
 But it should pass quickly.

-Your radiographer will gently pass a small tube into your back passage.
+Your radiographer will gently pass a small tube into your bottom.
 They’ll use this to pump gas into your bowel to inflate it so it can be seen more clearly on the scan.
-You may feel some slight discomfort when this happens, but it isn’t usually painful.
+You may feel some slight discomfort when this happens, but a virtual colonoscopy isn’t usually painful.

 Your radiographer will then move the scanning table into the tunnel of the CT scanner.
-They’ll take scans while you’re lying on your back and then ask you to lie on your front or side and take some more.
+They’ll then leave the room while the scan is done but will be able to see you through the scanner room window.
+And if you need to talk to them, there’s an intercom system.
+Your radiographer will take scans while you’re lying on your back and then ask you to lie on your front or side and take some more.
 They might also ask you to hold your breath for a few seconds at certain points during the scan.
-It’s important to try to lie very still during the scan.
+It’s important to try to lie very still.

 Worried about your colon health?